 Click Lock Vinyl Plank Flooring

 The rule of thumb is any vinyl over 4mm can have a vinyl specific underlayment.
 With thinner vinyl flooring construction, adding a foam underlayment can effect the locking system strength.
-Most of these vinyl floors should be installed right over the subfloor.
+Vinyl floors under 4mm should be installed right over the subfloor.
 If you have any areas on a concrete subfloor with moisture concerns, it is recommended to use a vapor barrier underlayment that will not add any cushion to the planks.

-Click clock vinyls can use a vinyl specific underlayment when they are 4mm or more in thickness.
-You’ll want to choose an underlayment specific to a vinyl floor, such as our Perfect Mat Underlayment or Floor Muffler.
+For click lock vinyls over 4mm, you’ll want to choose an underlayment specific to a vinyl floor, such as our Perfect Mat Underlayment or Floor Muffler.
 These underlayments are usually under 2mm.
 It is important to read the manufacturer instructions before installing an underlayment to ensure it will not void your warranty.